 This post may contain affiliate links.
 Please refer to my privacy policy for more information.

-Gel Color - brown, gray, black, sky blue
+Gel Color - sky blue

 Rolling pin